How Much House Can I Afford with a $50K Salary? | 2025

 • Financing: The type of mortgage you choose, whether it’s a fixed-rate or adjustable-rate mortgage, will impact your monthly payments and the total cost of the loan.
 Different types of mortgages come with their own sets of requirements and benefits

-• Credit score: Your credit score is influenced by your credit history, and it’s key in determining the interest rate you’ll be offered.
+• Credit score: Your credit history has an impact on your credit score, which is key in determining the interest rate you’ll receive.
 A higher credit score can get you a lower interest rate, making the home more affordable in the long run

 • Loan-to-value ratio (LTV): Your LTV ratio compares the value of the home you’re buying to the size of your loan.
 A lower LTV often means you have fewer liabilities relative to the value of the home, which can make you more attractive to lenders.
 Additionally, a lower LTV can reduce the need for private mortgage insurance

-By considering these factors along with your income, you’ll have a more comprehensive understanding of what you can realistically afford when buying a home.
+Consider these factors alongside your income for a comprehensive understanding of what you can afford when buying a home.

 Get started on your mortgage preapproval.
 Start here